Do Go On - 541 - The Freedom House Ambulance Service

 And it sort of established the basis for mass training of CPR.

-And just, I just want to mention as well,
+And just, I just want to mention as well, his other achievements included the,

-of the United States first intensive care unit in 1958
+establishment of the United States first intensive care unit in 1958 in Baltimore City Hospital.

-And his lifelong goal was to save the hearts and brains
+And his lifelong goal was to save the hearts and brains of those two young to die

-the life-saving potential in disasters.
+and to improve the life-saving potential in disasters.

-Save him so you could smooch him.
+Save him so good to smooch him.

 He's just got like a room full of brains and hearts.